Philip-robinson/flask-db-test/README.md

  This takes two parameters __title__ which is a title and __detail__ which is a dict holding the fields to be displayed.

-the somewaht complicated looking pipeline __'%0.2f'|format(detail.profit)|float__ formats the detail.profit value to have 2 digits after the decimal point.
+the somewaht complicated looking field entry __'{:,.2f}'.format(detail.profit)__ formats the detail.profit value to have 2 digits after the decimal point and thousands seperators when needed.

 ### database.py